ckuelker/quick-guide-en-us/Dev/Python/Package/packaging-python-projects.md

 ```

 Why `virtualenv` is complaining about 'Already ...' is unclear, since it surely
-used python2 before.
-Does this software have some attitude issuses?
+used `python2` before.
+Does this software have some attitude issues?

 Install the new test software: